redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 If your function receives an incoming Webhook from a third party, see [Webhooks](https://redwoodjs.com/docs/webhooks) in the RedwoodJS documentation to verify and trust its payload.

-### Redwood Authentication
+### Serverless Functions with Redwood User Authentication

+Redwood serverless functions support the same `requireAuth` user authentication system used by [GraphQL Directives](/graphql#secure-directives) to [secure your services](/graphql#secure-services).

+By wrapping the function handler in the `useRequireAuth` handler provided by the `'@redwoodjs/graphql-server` package, the function can use the same `currentUser` and role checks defined in your application's `auth.js/ts`.

-This PR allows developers to have their serverless function support `requireAuth` and it's currentUser and role checking by wrapping the their function handler in a handler that will authenticate the request event and set the global context with the currentUser in the same manner that the GraphQLHandler does.
+It will authenticate the request event and set the global context with the `currentUser` in the same manner that the GraphQLHandler does so your authenticated user is available in your application's services and anywhere else authentication is checked.

-While we don't necessarily encourage tis behavior, we can support it.
-Rather, if your function needs auth, then it can simply be a GraphQL request -- or treat your serverless function like a webhook and use a known verifier method.

-Note: the wrapper lives in `@redwoodjs/graphql-server` because 1) it mimics the graphQLHandler auth flow and 2) that's when globalContext lives
+It is important to note that if you intend to implement a feature that requires user authentication, then using GraphQL, auth directives and services is the preferred approach.

+In addition, if you need to protect an endpoint that does not require not user-based authentication, you should consider using [Webhooks](/webhooks) with a signed payload and verifier.

+#### How to Secure a Function with Redwood Auth

-To support requireAuth in your serverless function:
+To support `requireAuth` in your serverless function:

+- import `useRequireAuth` from `@redwoodjs/graphql-server`
+- import your application's custom `getCurrentUser` from `src/lib/auth`
+- implement your function as you would, but do not `export` it; see: `myHandler`.
+- export `handler` and pass your implementation and getCurrentUser to the `useRequireAuth` wrapper

 ```ts
 import type { APIGatewayEvent, Context } from 'aws-lambda'